-One you have your categories, you have to determine how much cash you need for each category.
-You will figure the amount based upon your pay period.
+Once you have your categories, you have to determine how much cash you need for each group.
+You will figure the amount based on your pay period.

-For example, if you are paid every two weeks, take the total monthly grocery budgeted amount and divide it by 2.
-This tells you how much money you will need for each of the two pay periods for that month.
-If you want some help doing this, you can scroll down on our Budget Worksheet Excel form and there is a little template you can use!!!
+For example, if payday is every two weeks, take the total monthly grocery budgeted amount and divide it by 2.
+You will then know how much money you will need for each of the two pay periods for that month.
+If you want some help doing this, you can scroll down to our Budget Worksheet Excel form, and there is a little template you can use!!!

 Next, review, each category you will use cash for and figure up the amount you will need.
 Once you have done that, you will also want to figure out how many of each denomination of bill you will need.
 List the total amount, by denomination, on a piece of paper.
 Take that, along with a check from your account for the amount, to the bank.
 You will make a withdrawal and then split up the cash into each envelope.